Summary of Enhanced Public Health Measures

 Payment for transfer station services must be made via cash or check, and all transactions will be completed through the window to allow for social distancing.
 There will be no public access to the office.
 The hours may be expanded as demand warrants.
 For more information, please call the Transfer station at 563-886-6437.

-o At least 7 days have passed since your symptoms first appeared.
+§ At least 10 days since symptoms first appeared and

 · If your symptoms worsen and you feel the need to see a medical provider, please call them first to determine the treatment plan and visit method that are best for you.

 For the most current information on COVID-19, please visit: https://idph.iowa.gov/Emerging-Health-Issues/Novel-Coronavirusor https://www.cdc.gov/coronavirus/2019-ncov/index.html

 Centers for Disease Control: https://www.cdc.gov/coronavirus/2019-ncov/index.html

 Iowa Department of Homeland Security and Emergency Management: https://www.homelandsecurity.iowa.gov/index.html